us-irs/cfdp-rs/README.md

 `cfdp-rs` currently supports following high-level features:

 - Unacknowledged (class 1) file transfers for both source and destination side.
-- Acknowledged (class 2) file transfers for the source side.
+- Acknowledged (class 2) file transfers for both source side and destination side.

 The following features have not been implemented yet.
 PRs or notifications for demand are welcome!

-- Acknowledged (class 2) file transfers for the destination side.
 - Suspending transfers
 - Inactivity handling
 - Start and end of transmission and reception opportunity handling